stonepros/stone/doc/stonefs/posix.rst

 Bottom line
 -----------

-CephFS relaxes more than local Linux kernel file systems (e.g., writes spanning object boundaries may be torn).
+StoneFS relaxes more than local Linux kernel file systems (e.g., writes spanning object boundaries may be torn).
 It relaxes strictly less than NFS when it comes to multiclient consistency, and generally less than NFS when it comes to write atomicity.

 In other words, when it comes to POSIX, ::

-  HDFS < NFS < CephFS < {XFS, ext4}
+  HDFS < NFS < StoneFS < {XFS, ext4}

 fsync() and error reporting
 ---------------------------

 POSIX is somewhat vague about the state of an inode after fsync reports an error.
-In general, CephFS uses the standard error-reporting mechanisms in the client's kernel, and therefore follows the same conventions as other file systems.
+In general, StoneFS uses the standard error-reporting mechanisms in the client's kernel, and therefore follows the same conventions as other file systems.